joyliao07/math_series/README.md

-## math_series
+# MATH_SERIES

 401python lab02

 Author: Joyce Liao
 Version: 1.0.0

-#overview
+## OVERVIEW
-We will write three functions that produce math serieses
+We will write three functions that produce math serieses.

-#getting started
+## GETTING STARTED
-read the instruction on canvas and follow the steps
+With proper python installation, the user should be able to start the program by calling "python math_series.py" in the terminal.

-#architecture
+## ARCHITECTURE
-we will write a function that produces fibonacci series we will write a function that produces lucas numbers we will write a function that produces sum_series
+We will write a function that produces fibonacci series We will write a function that produces lucas numbers We will write a function that produces sum_series

-#API
+## API

-#change log
+## CHANGE-LOG

 2018-11-27 Repo is created